MicrosoftDocs/ai-builder/ai-builder-docs/entity-extraction-pwr-automate.md

    > [!div class="mx-imgBorder"]
    > ![Add a row to table'](media/flow-add-row2.png "Add a row to table")

 Congratulations!
 You've created a flow that uses a entity extraction model.
-Select **Save** on the top right and then select **Test** to try out your flow.
+Select **Save** in the upper-right corner, and then select **Test** to try out your flow.